 The duties and responsibilities of the Audit Committee are spelt out in the Terms of Reference of the Audit Committee.
+The Terms of Reference was reviewed and approved by the Board of Directors ("Board") on 24 February 2020.
 A copy of the Terms of Reference is available on the Company's website at www.pmbtechnology.com.